Quiaa/WebRTCFileTransfer/README.md

 # WebRTC File Transfer Android App

 This is a native Android application that enables users to transfer files directly between nearby devices using WebRTC.
-The app uses Bluetooth Low Energy (BLE) for device discovery and Firebase for signaling and user authentication.
+The app uses Classic Bluetooth for device discovery and Firebase for signaling and user authentication.

 ## How It Works

 The application orchestrates a peer-to-peer connection between two devices in three main phases:

-1.  **Device Discovery (Bluetooth LE):**
+1.  **Device Discovery (Classic Bluetooth):**
-    *   When a user logs in, the app starts advertising its presence via BLE.
+    *   The app uses classic Bluetooth discovery to find nearby devices.
+One device starts a server socket (`listenUsingRfcommWithServiceRecord`) to listen for connections.
-    *   Simultaneously, it scans for other nearby devices that are also advertising.
+    *   Other devices scan for nearby Bluetooth devices using `startDiscovery()`.
+    *   When a connection is made, a unique user ID is exchanged to identify the users on Firebase for the next step.
     *   Discovered users are displayed in a list on the main screen.

 2.  **Signaling (Firebase Firestore):**